yaraikun/robby-simulation/README.md

 - `void Quit(void)`: Ends the simulation and displays a closing message.

 ## Mathematical Functions
-The project also includes mathematical functions for calculating sine, cosine, and power operations using Taylor series expansions.
+The project also includes mathematical functions for calculating the value of sine, cosine, and power operations using Taylor series expansions.

 ### Math Functions
 - `double RaiseTo(double x, int n)`: Computes \(x^n\).